okdemdev/js-interview-starting-point/README.md

 # Javascript Interview Starting Point

+This repo will serve as a starting point for your code challenge.
+Feel free to change anything in order to complete it.

+In the end it should be proven that the project works by providing test cases and actually running it.

 ## Steps

 - Fork this repo
 - Clone your fork
 - Finish the exercise
 - Push your best work
-- Prove that it works (through unit tests / and actually running it)

 ## Commands

 ```
-yarn run start  # Run the main script
+yarn run start  # Watch the main script
-         build  # Watch the main script
          test   # Test the code
 ````
 ## Tools